-Careful management and prioritisation of expenditure
+Strategic Lever 3: Careful management and prioritisation of expenditure

-Budget 2021/22 includes several service reductions, totalling \$0.37 million.
+Subject to consultation with impacted community members and staff, the draft Budget 2021/22 includes several service reductions, totalling \$0.68 million.
 This is in addition to the ongoing savings already identified in the 2020/21 Budget and beyond.

 We will prioritise investment on assets most in need of intervention, rather than those in relatively good condition.
-This means more spending on buildings and drainage over the 10-year period of the Plan, to be partially offset by reduced road and footpath renewal budgets.
+This means more spending on buildings and drainage over the 10-year period of the plan, to be partially offset by reduced road and footpath renewal budgets.